Rsinghpawar/android-rahul-demo/ReadMe.md

   - **Network Monitoring**: Centralized monitoring that prompts the user with a Snackbar when offline and auto-recovers when connectivity returns.
   - **Empty States**: Professional "No orders yet" placeholder with Lottie animations for empty tabs.
   - **Error Views**: Specific full-screen error states with Lottie animations when initial data load fails.
+  - **Automatic Retry**: if network fails the app tries to automatically call holdings api

 ## 🛠 Tech Stack